Selenium disulfide: Composition

 Selenium disulfide has a composition that approximates to SeS2 and is sometimes called selenium sulfide.
 However, as used in proprietary formulations, it is not a pure chemical compound but a mixture of eight-membered-ring compounds where the overall Se:S ratio is 1:2.
 The specific chemicals contain a variable number of S and Se atoms, SenS8−n.

 Many selenium sulfides are known, as indicated by 77Se-NMR spectroscopy.

 History

 Selenium sulfide was introduced for medical use in the United States in 1951.

 Selenium monosulfide, along with elemental selenium and sulfur, has been used in medicinal preparations in the past, causing confusion and contradiction as to exactly what form selenium is in any given topical preparation.

 Society and culture

 Popular culture

-In the film Evolution selenium was mentioned as an active ingredient of Head & Shoulders.
+In the 2001 comedy film Evolution selenium was mentioned as an active ingredient of the anti-dandruff shampoo Head & Shoulders.
 A group of academics, therefore, tried to use this brand of shampoo to stop an alien invasion after discovering that the alien life form was sensitive to selenium.